Henry Kissinger, American diplomat and Nobel winner, dead at 100

 With his dour expression and gravelly, German-accented voice, Kissinger possessed an image of both a stuffy academic and a ladies' man, squiring starlets around Washington and New York in his bachelor days.
 Power, he said, was the ultimate aphrodisiac.

-Voluble on policy, Kissinger was reticent on personal matters, although he once told a journalist he saw himself as a cowboy hero, riding off alone.
+Voluble on policy, Kissinger was reticent on personal matters, though he once told a journalist he saw himself as a cowboy hero, riding off alone.

-Heinz Alfred Kissinger was born in Furth, Germany, on May 27, 1923, and moved to the United States with his family in 1938 before the Nazi campaign to exterminate European Jewry.
+Heinz Alfred Kissinger was born in Furth, Germany, on May 27, 1923, and moved to the US with his family in 1938 before the Nazi campaign to exterminate European Jewry.

-Anglicizing his name to Henry, Kissinger became a naturalized U.S. citizen in 1943, served in the Army in Europe in World War Two, and attended Harvard University on a scholarship, earning a master's degree in 1952 and a doctorate in 1954.
+Anglicising his name to Henry, Kissinger became a naturalised US citizen in 1943, served in the army in Europe in World War 2, and attended Harvard University on a scholarship, earning a master's degree in 1952 and a doctorate in 1954.

 He used his connections with President Lyndon Johnson's administration to pass on information about peace negotiations to the Nixon camp.